Dustin21/Dustin21.github.io/AQM/AQM.md

 I found a great overview of Oracle and its database system [here](http://docs.oracle.com/cd/E11882_01/server.112/e40540/intro.htm#CNCPT001).
 Use it to refresh yourself on how it works, as we will be dealing with Oracle exclusively.

 Please take the time to prepare for this Wednesday's workshop on SQL, especially if you haven't been exposed to it before.
 Here is a great [SQL learning resource](http://www.sqlcourse.com/) I would like you to follow.
-We will covering topics up to lesson 6.
+We will be covering topics up to lesson 6.

 ***
 ***